Processing data with code

 The Code node

-Section titled “The Code node”The Code node allows you to write and execute Python snippets directly inside your workflow.
+Section titled “The Code node”The Code node lets you write and run Python directly inside your workflow.
+It runs securely in the browser using Pyodide — a WebAssembly-based Python runtime.

 You can use this node to: